Preventive Mastectomy: Frequently Asked Questions and Concerns

-When I first began my preventive mastectomy journey I joined a private Facebook group as a way to find support.
-It’s been amazing and not only has it helped me, but being able to offer support to others has been a wonderful way for me to heal.
+When I first began my preventive mastectomy journey, I joined a private Facebook group as a way to find support.
+It’s been amazing, and not only has it helped me, but being able to offer support to others has been an excellent way for me to heal.

 Now that I’m almost two years (can you believe it has been that long) out from my preventive mastectomy I’ve seen that there are many concerns that come up over and over again on the site.
 I wanted to take a moment and answer in one spot some of the questions I’ve seen pop up the most.

 PLEASE keep in my mind I am NOT a medical professional!
 I will add a note to ask your Plastic Surgeon (AskPS) within any responses that I think should be double-checked.
 I’ve seen that many PS have completely opposite advice for their patients from what I was told.

 Those of you that are reading this that have another opinion or experience based on your experience PLEASE share your thoughts in the comments.
 I can only share what my experience as a reasonably healthy 34-year-old mother of 5 in a healthy relationship was like.